adammck/ranger/docs/split.md

 If step 2 fails -- the source placement failed to Deactivate -- just retry forever (and probably alert an operator).
-This isn't an emergency (the source placement is still ready), but indicates that something is quite broken.
+This isn't an emergency (the source placement is still active), but indicates that something is quite broken.

 1. Prepare
    1. Prepare(b, 2)